LIT-Protocol/docs/docs/sdk/authentication/session-sigs/get-session-sigs.md

 const ethersSigner = new ethers.Wallet(ETHEREUM_PRIVATE_KEY);
 ```

-We will be using this wallet to sign the Authorization Signature for our Session Keys, granting our Session Keys the ability to use the [Lit Resources and Abilities](./resources-and-abilities.md) we'll specify when making the call to generation our Session Signatures.
+We will be using this wallet to sign the Authorization Signature for our Session Keys, granting our Session Keys the ability to use the [Lit Resources and Abilities](./resources-and-abilities.md) we'll specify when making the call to generate our Session Signatures.

 ## Connecting to the Lit Network